5 Sept 2019

 - Table: Performance of Hong Kong Exports of Leather Consumer Goods

-- Table: Tariff Rates of Selected Leather Consumer Goods in Major Markets
+- Table: Tariff Rates of Selected Leather Consumer Goods of Hong Kong or mainland China origin

 - The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including leather consumer goods, tariff-free treatment starting from 1 January 2006.

-- Hong Kong’s exports of leather consumer goods saw a 4% year-on-year increase to HK$14.1 billion in the first four months of 2016, after decreasing by 11% last year.
-Re-exports, accounting for nearly all exports of leather consumer goods from Hong Kong, also fell by 20%, while domestic exports saw a decline of 7%.
+- Hong Kong’s exports of leather consumer goods saw a 4% year-on-year increase to HK$14.1 billion in the first half of 2019.
+Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also rose on par.

 Industry Features

-The latest official statistics show that there was a workforce of 100 people in the leather consumer goods industry in December 2015.
-In face of rising operation costs in Hong Kong, the majority of local manufacturers have shifted a significant part of production to the Chinese mainland and Southeast Asia, leaving only limited capacity in Hong Kong to meet small and quick orders.
-Some manufacturers have invested heavily in advanced automated machinery and operation systems to streamline the whole production process.
+In face of rising operating costs in Hong Kong, the majority of local manufacturers have shifted a significant part of production to mainland China and South-east Asia, leaving only limited capacity in Hong Kong to meet small and quick orders.
+Some manufacturers also have invested heavily in advanced automated machinery and operation systems to streamline the whole production process.
+The latest official statistics show that there was a workforce of 80 people in the leather consumer goods manufacturing industry in 2018.

-In addition to competitive labour costs, a broad spectrum of raw materials, parts and fittings (like hides and buckles) are supplied by nearby sources on the Chinese mainland.
+In addition to competitive labour costs, a broad spectrum of raw materials, parts and fittings (like hides and buckles) are supplied by nearby sources on mainland China.
 Indeed, some Hong Kong, Taiwan and mainland manufacturers are vertically integrated, which further enhances quality control and flexibility in production and creates synergy.
 For instance, Yue Yuen Industrial (Holdings) Limited, a Hong Kong listed company, teams up with upstream suppliers ranging from raw materials to shoes components.

 Performance of Hong Kong’s Exports of Leather Consumer Goods

-After registering a decrease of 11% last year, Hong Kong’s exports of leather consumer goods fell another 20% to HK$9.4 billion in the first half of 2019, after seven consecutive years of contraction.
-Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also fell by 20%, while domestic exports plunged by 69% against a low base of comparison.
+Hong Kong’s exports of leather consumer goods rebounded by 4% year-on-year to HK$14.1 billion in the first half of 2019, after seven consecutive years of contraction.
+Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also rose on par, while domestic exports plunged by 69% against a low base of comparison.

-To recognise the creative excellence of local footwear design talent and encourage more Hong Kong leather footwear suppliers to enhance the design components of their products, the Federation of Hong Kong Footwear, co-organised by Hong Kong Trade Development Council (HKTDC), organises the Hong Kong Footwear Design Competition every year.
+To recognise the creative excellence of local footwear design talent and encourage more Hong Kong leather footwear suppliers to enhance the design components of their products, the Federation of Hong Kong Footwear, co-organised by HKTDC, organises the Hong Kong Footwear Design Competition every year.
 Not only is the competition an incubator of talents, it is also a new driving force behind local footwear design and product development.
-In 2015, the competition garnered more than 800 entries spanning six categories, namely Men’s Shoes/ Ladies’ Shoes – Total Look Trendy Styling, Ladies’ Boots, Children’s Shoes, DIY – 3D Modelling Concept Design and Handbags.
+In 2018, the competition garnered more than 800 entries spanning six categories, namely Men’s Shoes/ Ladies’ Shoes – Total Look Trendy Styling, Ladies’ Boots, Children’s Shoes, DIY – 3D Modelling Concept Design and Handbags.
 On the other hand, International Footwear Design Competition, organised by the Confederation of International Footwear Association (CIFA), is also a platform for footwear designers to showcase their talents.

-To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by TDC, including GDS Shoe Fair (Dusseldorf), Expo Riva Schuh International Shoe Fair (Trento), China (Dalian) International Garment & Textile Fair (CIGF), Style Hong Kong (Wuhan, Harbin, Jinan, Guangzhou, etc.), MOTEXHA (Dubai) and All China Leather Exhibition (Shanghai, China) and APLF Leather & Materials+ (Hong Kong).
-Some of them, particularly those selling handbags, wallets and other accessory items, also participate in trade fairs for gift items such as Birmingham Spring Fair International (Birmingham, the UK), Ambiente (Frankfurt), Hong Kong Gifts & Premium Fair and the Tokyo International Gift Show.
+To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by HKTDC, including GDS Shoe Fair (Dusseldorf, Germany), Expo Riva Schuh International Shoe Fair (Trento, Italy), China (Dalian) International Garment & Textile Fair (CIGF), Style Hong Kong (Wuhan, Harbin, Jinan, Guangzhou, etc.), International Apparel & Textile Fair (Dubai, the UAE), All China Leather Exhibition (Shanghai, China) and APLF Leather & Materials+ (Hong Kong).
+Some of them, particularly those selling handbags, wallets and other accessories, also participate in trade fairs for gift items such as Spring Fair International (Birmingham, the UK), Ambiente (Frankfurt), Hong Kong Gifts & Premium Fair and the Tokyo International Gift Show.

-In pursuit of lower production costs, higher profit margins, expanding capacity and product range extension, leather consumer goods manufacturers in Hong Kong have shifted a significant part of their production facilities to the Chinese mainland and Southeast Asian countries, especially Vietnam.
+In pursuit of lower production costs, higher profit margins, expanding capacity and product range extension, leather consumer goods manufacturers in Hong Kong have shifted a significant part of their production facilities to mainland China and Southeast Asian countries.
 As the leather industry is highly specialised and vertically integrated, relocation may also provide the advantage of being more accessible to the raw materials and facilitating retail and distribution.
 In view of soaring production costs, manufacturers, in addition to relocation, have further invested in advanced automated machinery and operation systems to streamline the whole production process.

 In the meantime, advanced processing techniques in leather manufacturing have contributed to the popularity of leather consumer goods.
 Nowadays, leathers can be worked up to more complex designs with digital leather cutting systems, while some can be dyed into more fashionable colours.
 New products such as silk leather made from blending textile fabrics with leather have become increasingly a possibility for designers to manoeuvre.
 In addition to durability, softness, lightness and smoothness have made leather garments ever-present and attractive around the year.
 For instance, clothing made of the ultra-thin leathers, of which thickness is 0.2mm-0.3mm, has become a stylish choice for spring/summer fashion season.

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including leather consumer goods, tariff-free treatment starting from 1 January 2006.

-Detailed information, including the origin rules for leather consumer goods items, is available from the following hyperlink: http://www.tid.gov.hk/english/cepa/tradegoods/files/mainland_2016.pdf
+Detailed information, including the origin rules for leather consumer goods items, is available here.

 General Trade Measures Affecting Exports of Leather Consumer Goods

 Overall speaking, trade measures for leather consumer goods are quite prohibitive.
 In many overseas markets, leather consumer goods are subject to high import tariffs.
 Other than import tariffs, the EU has conducted anti-dumping investigations into Chinese leather shoes imports and subsequently imposed anti-dumping duties for several times.
 Details can be found here.
 In Japan, the import duties for leather consumer goods, except footwear, are 2.7%-16%.
-For footwear made from leather wholly or partially from leather falls under the Tariff Quota (TQ) System as established by the Customs Tariff Law.
-In general, the import duties for leather are 10-16% (in-quota) and 30% (out-quota).
-For leather footwear, the applicable import duties are 21.6% or 24%.
-Depending on the types of shoes, the out-quota rates can either be the higher of 30% or 2,400 yen/pair or the higher of 30% or 4,300 yen/pair whichever is higher (out-quota).
+For footwear made from leather wholly or partially falls under the Tariff Quota (TQ) System of the Customs Tariff Law, the applicable in-quota duties are 21.6% or 24%.
+Depending on the types of shoes, the out-quota rates can either be the higher of 30% or 2,400 yen/pair or the higher of 30% or 4,300 yen/pair.

 Hong Kong manufacturers also face challenges from the regulatory environment overseas.
 For health reasons, the EU has adopted Registration, Evaluation, Authorisation and Restriction of Chemical substances (REACH) that aims at prohibiting the trading of clothing, footwear and other textile and leather articles which contain azo-dyes, from which aromatic amines may be released.

-On the other hand, eco-friendliness and sustainability are becoming increasingly important issues in leather consumer goods industry, which includes the adoption of clean production and better animal welfare.
+On the other hand, eco-friendliness and sustainability continue to be key issues concerning the leather consumer goods industry, which includes the adoption of clean production and better animal welfare.
 Some manufacturers have taken initiatives in simplifying their production process, for instance, by adopting simplified tanning processes such as EasyWhite Tan that allow shorter production time and lower consumption of water and chemicals.
 Meanwhile, some renowned brands like Puma have committed themselves to the use of sustainable leather by requiring their supplier tanneries to make sure no raw materials being made into leather from illegally deforested land.

 To mitigate the potential hazard of causing cellular damage, some infant shoes importers are demanding chrome-free leather shoes, while leather products manufactured with more environmentally-sensitive approaches using wax, vegetable dyes, etc. are becoming increasingly popular.
-Some chemical companies have also contributed to producing ‘greener’ leather.
+Some chemical companies and research institutions have also contributed to producing ‘greener’ leather.
 For example, Lanxess has launched the “Sustainable Leather Management” (SLM) initiative, a technology platform for premium products and system solutions that are specifically tailored to environment-friendly leather production, whereas Central Leather Research Institute in Chennai has discovered a solvent called propylene carbonate, capable of reducing the amount of chromium (III)-contaminated wastewater generated during the tanning process.